 According to reports in the Los Angeles Times earlier this week, a prize-winning scientist has resigned from his role at UC Irvine after the university found he had sexually harassed or assaulted four people.
 Francisco J. Ayala, a geneticist who has previously won the Templeton Prize in respect of contributing to human spiritual progress, has resigned with effect from 1 July following the university’s decision.
 Due to these offenses, which involve Ayala sexual harassing a graduate student, as well as three members of staff – a professor, an assistant teaching professor, and an assistant dean – it has been mooted that his name may also be removed from the biological sciences building to which he donated $10 million several years ago.

 The university began investigating the accusations against Ayala in Fall 2017 and recently came to the conclusion that he is guilty of improperly touching, or making sexual comments to, all four women.

 Although this particular case features the male aggressor and female victims, this is not always true.
-While many of us perceive sexual harassment cases to have this dynamic – and it is true in the majority of them – the reality is not quite so clear cut.
+While many of us perceive sexual harassment cases to have this dynamic – and it is true in the majority of them – the reality is not quite so clear-cut.
 Sexual harassment can also take many forms, and is not always immediately obvious, even to the victim.
 Even where sexual harassment takes on a more discreet form, it can be incredibly damaging to the victim and, of course, is entirely unacceptable.
-As such, it is imperative that everyone in the workplace is aware of the facts about sexual harassment, and dedicated to acting immediately when an offence is suspected.
+As such, it is imperative that everyone in the workplace is aware of the facts about sexual harassment, and dedicated to acting immediately when an offense is suspected.

 Some of the key facts about sexual harassment, in Los Angeles and elsewhere, include: